-7.2 Determination of applicable category and Funding Weights for an uncategorised EPP
+7.2 Determination of applicable category and Funding Weights for an uncategorised EPP refer the information to the Categorisation Group for categorisation.

 - 7.2.1 Any Party may request Plant Health Australia to obtain a categorisation of an uncategorised: - (a) Plant Pest or Vector reasonably believed by the Party to be an EPP; or - (b) EPP listed in Schedule 13.